hackclub/OnBoard/projects/PCB Hacker Card_070924/README.md

 If you are interested in this, please contact me and I will be happy to make friends with you.

 ## Plan
-I have designed the Card and uploaded its files.
+No plan,
+There is no specific plan, I just think about it as I go.

 ##### How much is it going to cost?
-It costs $17.70 for 30 Cards.
+It costs $3.20(Special offer), $17.70 for 30 Cards.

 ## Design
 Big head of small pet, cute shape